Category Archives: ARTICLES

 A systematic review conducted in 2018 showed an overall decrease in anxiety symptoms in Acupuncture treatment groups, relative to control groups in all 13 studies (4).
 Findings showed Acupuncture to have a beneficial effect on heart rate variability and a calming effect on the body’s response of neuro-chemicals when under stress (5).

-These findings show Acupuncture is well placed to be part of an integrated treatment plan and a sound referral option for anxiety sufferers (6),(7).
+These findings show Acupuncture is well placed to be part of an integrated treatment plan and therefore, a sound referral option for anxiety sufferers (6),(7).
 I am hopeful that further research will go towards bridging the gap in understanding between this ancient healing modality and modern medicine.

-Treatment is very gentle and most will feel relaxed during and after a session.
-However, for those new to Acupuncture please feel free to contact me for more details.
+During an Acupuncture consultation, a holistic approach is taken to carefully assess all factors.
+Treatment is very gentle and most patients will feel relaxed during and after a session.
+However, for those new to Acupuncture please feel free to reach out for more details.

 **It is important that you let your primary health care practitioner know if you are planning to start any new treatments.